DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

 ##### jQuery

-    If you work with jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for resource headers.
-To apply this markup, use the [resourceCellTemplate](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/resourceCellTemplate.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellTemplate') callback function as shown in the following code.
+    Use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for resource headers.
+To apply this markup, implement the [resourceCellTemplate](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/resourceCellTemplate.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellTemplate') callback function as shown in the following code.

     <!-- tab: index.js -->
     var schedulerData = [{